mladenjovanovic/bmbstats-book/docs/04-Causal-inference.md

 </tbody>
 </table>

-Bu as already alluded, the use of Change scores should be avoided.
+But as already alluded, the use of Change scores should be avoided.
 Let's see this exact graphs, but using Post-test (Figure \@ref(fig:rct-post-test-relationships)) as our variable of interest (i.e. outcome variable).

 <div class="figure" style="text-align: center">